Optimal error estimates of the penalty finite element method for the unsteady Navier-Stokes equations with nonsmooth initial data: Numerical Experiments

+We also present the numerical errors and convergence rates for Example \ref{ex3d} using $P_m-P_{m-1}$ elements for $m=2,3$, in Tables \ref{p2p13d} and \ref{p3p23d}, respectively.
+From the Tables \ref{p2p13d} and \ref{p3p23d}, we observe that the rate of convergence are $\mathcal{O}(h^{m+1})$ in $\bL^2$-norm and $\mathcal{O}(h^m)$ in $\bH^1$-norm for the velocity and $\mathcal{O}(h^m)$ in $\bL^2$-norm for the pressure with the choice of $k=\ve=\mathcal{O}(h^{m+1})$ at the final time level, that is, when $t=0.1$ and take $\nu=1$.
+These results support the optimal convergence rates obtained in Theorem \ref{final}.

-The next example is related to 2D Lid driven Cavity Flow Benchmark problem. \begin{example} In this example, we consider a benchmark problem related to a 2D lid driven cavity flow on a unit square with zero body force.
-Also, no slip boundary condition are considered everywhere except the non zero velocity $\bu=(1,0)^T$ on upper boundary. \end{example} For numerical experiments, we have chosen lines $(0.5,y)$ and $(x,0.5)$.
+The next two examples are related to two-dimensional Benchmark problems. \begin{example} In this example, we consider a benchmark problem related to a two-dimensional lid driven cavity flow on a unit square with zero body force.
+Also, no slip boundary condition are considered everywhere except the non zero velocity $\bu=(1,0)^T$ on upper boundary, see Figure \ref{lid}. \end{example}

+For numerical experiments, we have chosen lines $(0.5,y)$ and $(x,0.5)$ and we plot the velocity profile with respect to these two lines.
 In Figure \ref{fig7}, we present the comparison between velocity obtained by penalty method and velocity obtained by Ghia et. al. \cite{GGS82} of NSEs for final time $t=75$, for $\nu=10^{-2}, 10^{-3}$ and $t=150$, for $\nu=10^{-4}$, respectively, with the choice of time step $k=0.01$.
 From the graphs, it is observed that the velocity profiles coincide with those of Ghia's results very well for a large time and that for $\nu$ small.